manish20012/Weather-App-/README.md

 # Weather-App-
 Its Basically small project using HTML,javascript,etc.
-In this is particular project,
+In this particular project,
 Im using Rapid Api for Extension for live weather.
-By Using this free resouce Weather Api By Ninja.
+By Using this free resouce called Weather Api By Ninja.